aidan-wood-43/airspace-hugo/exampleSite/content/english/project/rio-furniture-1.md

   info: MATLAB

 ---
-## Maximising the Profitability of Airline
+## Maximising the Profitability of Airlines

 For ensuring the new BWB concept is profitable from both an aircraft manufacturer's and airline's perspective, 2 cost parameters are being considered using their suitable evaluation models through each design iterations: